NHS Trust FAQs

 We share data with other organisations to help them with their work.
 This does not include name and address information.
 It does include information submitted on the sample file, and demographic information completed by the respondent in the ‘about you’ section of the questionnaire.
 Information on gender, date of birth, ethnicity and Clinical Commissioning Group (CCG) is obtained in the sample file for each survey.
 Other information varies by survey, please see the sampling instructions for the relevant survey for details.

-The Department of Health and Social Care and NHS England may use the results to generate aggregate indicators at local, regional and national level.
+The Department of Health and Social Care and NHS England and Improvement may use the results to generate aggregate indicators at local, regional and national level.
 These indicators form part of the range of the Outcome Frameworks and other publications.
 The NHS Outcomes Framework is a set of indicators developed by the Department of Health and Social Care to monitor the health outcomes of adults and children in England.
 This includes indicators on peoples’ experience of care.
-The data will also be shared with NHS Digital or other organisations, working on behalf of Department of Health and Social Care or NHS England for the purpose of generating these indicators.
+The data will also be shared with NHS Digital or other organisations, working on behalf of Department of Health and Social Care or NHS England and Improvement for the purpose of generating these indicators.

 We also send a heavily abridged version of the survey dataset to the UK Data Archive so data can be used by other researchers.
 This dataset is heavily anonymised to ensure that no respondents are identifiable through the data.
 This involves a number of variables being deleted and others being recoded (for example, age is grouped into bands, ethnicity is deleted).